 MRWC believes that the most powerful protection for our environment comes through education.
 However, there are times when more direct action is needed.
 In 1966 Joy Shaw stood in front of a bulldozer to protect the Mill River watershed.
-And to this day, when there is an immediate threat to the health of our environment, MRWC steps in to advocate for the interests of the watershed and the community it supports.
+She used education about the environmental impact to have the situation remedied.
+And to this day, MRWC seeks to offer education about the importance of the environment and to advocate for the interests of the watershed and the greater community it supports.

 Our advocacy is based on the principle of mutual cooperation, rather than opposition or antagonism.
-When the health of the Mill River watershed is threatened, we work with environmental and business experts to find an acceptable solution.
+When the health of the local watershed is impacted, we work with environmental and business experts to identify an acceptable solutions.

 The best way to help us continue our advocacy work is to become a member of the MRWC, so you can stay up-to-date on all the latest developments.
 Or you could consider making a one-time gift.

 Take the Clean Water Pledge to protect my watershed

 Water Conservation Tips